 You absolutely need to have a Facebook Page, but why?
 Facebook Insights doesn’t give you any tool to estimate the return on investment of your Page’s organic activities (Paid activities is another story).

 If you have 1,231 likes on your post, is it a success or a total failure?
 Difficult to tell if you can’t compare with your main competitors.

 A great promise of Facebook is to gain visibility thanks to the platform’s virality features.
 Unfortunately, virality metrics have totally disappeared from the new Insights.
-But tools like Wisemetrics Stream still have them.
+But tools like Wiselytics still have them.